 Creating a texture material swatch sheet

-A valuable process when you are creating a texture, material and colour scheme for a model is to go through the process of creating a swatch sheet for the object or model.
+A valuable process to follow when you are creating a texture, material and colour scheme for a model is to create a swatch sheet for the object or model.

 The swatch sheet is a high-resolution page that includes your model or concept drawing in the centre with a number of visual examples of the type of texture, material and or colour that each part of the model should be referenced and guided by.